Skip to main content

 Is Your Mexico City Airbnb Legal in 2026?
 A Guest's Guide

-A plain-English guide to CDMX's 2026 Airbnb registration rules from a guest's point of view — what the padrón is, whether it affects your stay, and how to book a place that won't get delisted mid-trip.
+A plain-English guide to CDMX's 2026 Airbnb registration rules from a guest's point of view — what the padrón is, whether it affects your stay, what a compliant monthly stay costs, and how to book a place that won't get delisted mid-trip.

 If you are planning a monthly stay in Mexico City in 2026, you have probably seen the headlines: new rules, a registration deadline, talk of Airbnbs being “banned.”
 Before you cancel anything, here is the calm version — is your Mexico City Airbnb legal in 2026, and does any of this actually affect your stay?

 Short answer: furnished and short-term rentals are still legal, but the city has introduced a mandatory host registry, and that changes who you should book from.
-This guide explains the rules from a guest’s point of view — no legal jargon — so you can pick a stay that won’t get disrupted.
+This guide explains the rules from a guest’s point of view — no legal jargon — so you can pick a stay that won’t get disrupted, and shows what a compliant furnished monthly stay actually costs in pesos.
 For the booking itself, the calmest option is usually a direct booking with a registered operator ; the book direct vs Airbnb in CDMX comparison covers why.
 Español: ¿Es legal tu Airbnb en la Ciudad de México en 2026?

 What actually changed in 2026